HeranYang/DG-DDM-Seg/readme.md

 ### Data Folder Structure
-The structure of our data folder is:
+The data folder structures for these three tasks are similiar.
+Here we take abdominal_ct2mr as example, and the structure of our data folder is:

-(here we take abdominal_ct2mr as example)

     dataset\    : root data folder
         |-- CT_to_MR\      : processed data folder for BraTS 2019 dataset